Hyloxalus marmoreoventris

 Hyloxalus marmoreoventris is a species of frogs in the family Dendrobatidae.
 It is endemic to Ecuador and only known from its type locality on the eastern slope of the Andes in the Tungurahua Province.
-It is a little known species which possibly has not been observed after it was first described.
+It is a little known species which possibly has not been observed after the holotype was collected in 1962.

 Description

 The holotype, a male, measures 22 mm in snout–vent length and has a spotted venter (which distinguishes it from the similar Hyloxalus fallax).
 Females are unknown.

 Habitat and conservation

 Hyloxalus marmoreoventris inhabits premontane forest at 1225 m asl.
 It is threatened by habitat loss.
 The forest at the type locality has already been cleared, although forests remain in the vicinity and within protected areas (Llanganates and Sangay National Parks).